WordPress/HelpHub/CONTRIBUTING.md

 ##### Importer

 Database from staging site is located in `wp-content/staging-database` folder.
+There you can find database files for WordPress Importer, Widget Importer & Exporter, Duplicator and UpdraftPlus.

-There you can find `helphub.WordPress.2018-03-13.xml` file.
-Import this using the WordPress Importer from within the `/wp-admin` of your local site.
+To import database using the WordPress Importer from within the `/wp-admin` of your local site, follow these steps:

 1. Go to: `Tools -> Import` and click "Install Now" under WordPress at the bottom.
 This will install the WordPress Importer.
 2. Click "Run Importer"